KumoCorp/kumomta/docs/changelog/main.md

   Switch to using `tokio_splice::zero_copy_bidirectional` for splice mode.
 * Add `/api/check-liveness/v1` API endpoint to determine whether the KumoMTA node is live and ready to receive messages.
+* Updated redis crate to 0.26, which improves connection management and pooling.

 ## Fixes